quentinLeDilavrec/ASE2022/README.md

 ``cat the_modules_dir/the_repo/the_repo | bash ana.sh the_git_repository_dir user/repo "" the_results_dir/the_repo/``.

 * [observable\_notebook\_results/](observable\_notebook\_results/) contains a notebook for the plotting of results
-* repositories used for the evaluation are not included because they are too large (even compressed) to be put in a git repository, however you can download them, the links are available in hyperAST/launch_all.sh
+* repositories used for the evaluation are not included because they are too large (even compressed) to be put in a git repository, however you can clone them with git, the links are available in hyperAST/launch_all.sh